shuskei/mis562milestone/index.md

 ## Anomaly Detection

+#### Technique
-The open ports for each IP listed by Shodan were processed through R to find if any had outlying ports.
-This provides two pieces of intelligence: first, it shows the common ports used by others in the industry, giving an idea of what technology is commonly used; and second, it shows us those IP addresses that do not have a common port configuration, which could hint at the necessity of performing an in-depth review on those addresses.
-Each IP was associated with each of its open ports in a 1:1 format, and then ran through the anomalize() function in R to produce outlying open ports.
+* The open ports for each IP listed by Shodan were processed through R to find if any had outlying ports
+* Each IP was associated with each of its open ports in a 1:1 format, and then ran through the anomalize()* function in R to produce outlying open ports

+#### Justification
+* This provides two pieces of intelligence
+  * First, it shows the common ports used by others in the industry, giving an idea of what technology is commonly used
+  * Second, it shows us those IP addresses that do not have a common port configuration, which could lead to us performing an IP reputation scan and blocking the IP address.

+\*\ anomalize function is from CRAN package in R

 <br>
 [Back to Top][]

 ## IP Reputation

+#### Technique
+* IP Reputation analysis was performed through AlienVault OTX and Virus Total
+* Understanding the common malicious IP addresses is a great first step to avoid the already well-known sources of attacks companies can face
+* HostIntel was used to feed each IP address through both services, and the results were examined for any with a negative reputation

+#### Justification
-IP Reputation analysis was performed through AlienVault OTX and Virus Total.
-Understanding the common malicious IP addresses is a great first step to avoid the already well-known sources of attacks companies can face.
-HostIntel was used to feed each IP address through both services, and the results were examined for any with a negative reputation.
-Alternative methods would be to gather a list of IP addresses that attempt to communicate with a network, and run that list through HostIntel / OTX / VirusTotal to get a daily view of any potential attacks.
+* The IP addresses with bad reputations should be blocked
+* Alternative methods would be to gather a list of IP addresses that attempt to communicate with a network, and run that list through HostIntel / OTX / VirusTotal to get a daily view of any potential attack

 <br>
 [Back to Top][]

 ## Shodan Tag Correlation

+#### Technique
+* Analyze Shodan Tags to search for links between bad reputation IP’s and those picked up in Anomaly Detection
+* Provides another avenue to investigate IP addresses with based on their tag in Shodan
+* Run correlation tests on IP address, Shodan Tag, and reputation information from OTX / VirusTotal

+#### Justification
-Analyze Shodan Tags to search for links between bad reputation IP’s and those picked up in Anomaly Detection.
-Provides another avenue to investigate IP addresses with based on their tag in Shodan.
-Run correlation tests on IP address, Shodan Tag, and reputation information from OTX / VirusTotal.
-R was used to see if there is any correlation between irreputable IP addresses and their Shodan Tags.
+* R was used to see if there is any correlation between irreputable IP addresses and their Shodan Tags

 <br>
 [Back to Top][]